This is an antagonist sent to kill (or capture) protagonist(s) with the following traits:

 - Toyota the ninja from Y: The Last Man, with the twist that she eventually gets more characterization and rather than a stoic, silent ninja, turns out to be a huge bitch and Arrogant Ninjitsu Chick.

 - Boba Fett from Star Wars.
 He talks very little and wears a concealing suit of armor.
-Was mysterious in the original films, but dozens of novels and the prequel trilogy killed much of his mystique.
+Was mysterious in the original films, but dozens of novels, the prequel trilogy, and his own series killed much of his mystique.

 - The unnamed Psycho Ex-Girlfriend from The Blues Brothers played by Carrie Fisher qualifies in method, if not in profession.